-OST-159 Office Ethics Prerequisite: None Co-requisite: None
+OST-159 Office Ethics

 This course introduces the complex ethical and legal issues involved in the role of administrative support personnel in a variety of offices.
 Emphasis is placed on ethics, diversity, morality, and ethical standards of the administrative support professional.
 Upon completion, students should be able to conduct themselves in an ethical manner appropriate to a variety of offices.